inetum-orleans/docker-devbox-ddb/docs/features/smartcd.md

 files : `ddb_activate.bat` and `ddb_deactivate.bat` in the root folder of your project.
 Those two files will execute the environment updated commands needed to work on you project and switch to another one.

-The downside is that you must trigger them manually.
+The downside is that you must run them manually.